masudsaiful/laravel-event-broadcasting-websocket-pusher/README.md

 **At a glance Laravel Event Broadcasting Workflow:**
 > * The backend dispatches an event to hosted websocket
-> * The hosted websocket broadcast the event to listen by the subscribers
+> * The hosted websocket broadcast (like Pusher) the event to listen by the subscribers
 > * The frontend listens to the events using Laravel Echo and updates the UI